 Contact: Michiel Doorman

 Inquiry-based learning (IBL) has been advocated by science and mathematics educators as a means to make students be actively engaged in content-related problem-solving processes.
-Recent curricula across Europe underline the need to implement IBL into the science and mathematics classroom (see 21st century skills for NL).
+Recent curricula across Europe underline the need to implement IBL into the science and mathematics classroom.
+Several reasons created the need for IBL varying from improving content-learning, fostering motivation to creating opportunities for learning 21st century skills like creativity, critical thinking and working collaboratively.
 However, a discrepancy can be found between the need to make IBL accessible to students and teachers’ current classroom practice.
-Therefore, large scale implementation projects provide tools and aids for teachers to foster the innovation process and make it more visible and sustainable in actual classroom practice.
+Therefore, recent large scale implementation projects have been initiated by the EU to provide tools and aids for teachers to foster the innovation process and make it more visible and sustainable in actual classroom practice.
 Two research projects are proposed in close cooperation with these EU projects.

 The first research project accompanies the implementation process of IBL by selected teachers within a case study design.
 The teachers will be guided in this process and data is retrieved on their beliefs and implementation strategies (e.g., necessary aids and evaluation tools), classroom implementation is observed and students’ responses during and after the implemented unit are considered (e.g., creativity and levels of inquiry).
 A sample collection of students’ responses is available for an initial explorative study.

 In the second project, the redesign of traditional tasks within teacher professional development units will be focused on.
-Teachers will be observed during the process of redesigning a closed textbook task into an IBL-oriented task within the world of work and interviewed afterwards.
+Teachers will be supported and observed during the process of redesigning a closed textbook task into an IBL-oriented task and interviewed afterwards.
 The aim is to extract the determinants for successful redesigning processes to be able to enhance a research-based tool kit containing redesigning aids to guarantee successful implementation of tasks.
 The tasks can be selected from subjects within the science or mathematics domain.

 Furthermore, a comparison with results from other European partner countries is within the scope of both projects.